 What we love most about it: We tested the LV550HH Hybrid Ultrasonic Humidifier for this story, which is unique in that it offers BOTH warm and cool mist options.
 The gentle, warm mist is known to deter growth of harmful bacteria, dust mites, and mold, and also relieve cough, irritated nasal passages or throat; the cool mist keeps nasal passages, sinuses, and skin hydrated in hot, dry weather.
 Having both options makes this a great year-round machine!

 This model also has a lot of convenient features like a remote, timer, humidity level and temperature displays, and you can even program a specific humidity level you want to maintain in the room.
-We keep this humidifier in Jackson’s nursery and I love that I can set it to always keep humidity levels at 55% so that the air in his room is always perfect, especially with it’s large and long-lasting coverage.
+We keep this humidifier in Henry’s nursery and I love that I can set it to always keep humidity levels at 55% so that the air in his room is always perfect, especially with it’s large and long-lasting coverage.

 Cost: The LV550HH is $149.99, but their machines start at $59.99